jakezatecky/work-etc-client-php/README.md

 # WorkEtcClient

-**WorkEtcClient** is a thin HTTP client to the WORK[etc] API.
+**WorkEtcClient** is a thin HTTP client to the WORK[etc] SOAP API.
 It handles login authentication and simple invocations of the WORK[etc] operations.

 ## Installation